taylorinalaska/TeensyPoly6-T4.1/README.md

 Teensy-Poly6
 -------------------
 **changes, comments, etc
+08/31/23
+I got this working.
+The 3.3v and gnd are backwards for the potentiometers on the schematic, so all my controls are backwards on my custom PCBs.
+But, it works.
+There are many changes I'd like to make still:
+- odd popping noise from DAC
+- fix knobs
+- figure out patch menu, cant seem to save any new patches properly, stuck with 1 patch.
+- screen resolution doesnt fit cheapo display I have, left defaults in place but setting TFT sizes a little bigger than default fixes it. figure out why
+- filter attack / delay seem to be mixed up

+07/24/23
 I am working on adapting to Teensy 4.1.
 I have 0 experience with Teensy, and bought one specifically for this project.
 I have very little electronics experience, but followed the original schematic, and made changes as i learned more.
 I am slowly making progress, ***but this code currently does not work.*** the menu comes up, settings can be configured, but I cannot get audio out of the UDA1334 board.

 see here: